Frequently Asked Questions

 What experience do I need?

 The club does not provide any formal training.
-To go away with us you don't need to be an expert climber but you do need to be able to belay safely, have the appropriate equipment, and be enthusiastic.
-Participation in club activities is entirely at member's risk.
+To go away with us you don’t need to be an expert climber but you do need to be able to belay safely, have the appropriate equipment, and be enthusiastic.
+Participation in club activities is entirely at member’s risk.
+As of the 2019 Constitution updates, demonstrating proficiency in lead belaying (to be confirmed by two existing members) is now a requirement to join the club.

 For novices, there are many training courses available at London climbing walls and outdoor centres.